abhishekkashyap092/node_mailsender/README.md

 - This script is using nodemailer, so the transport can easily deliver via Sendgrid, Amazon SES, etc...
 - As it's using redis as queueing, it can be separated to a client / server model so you can build an email sending infrastructure; just scale redis and add clients to work from it's queue and you have a hybrid email sending system.

+There will be a lots of work if someone wants to use it in production, but if it happens, just let me know and I'll happily assist in the improvements; This thing already did the job what I created for.